 Parnassus seen from Arachova.

-Between Arachova and Agoriani, just some km off the road connecting the two towns, stands the Corycian Cave (Κωρύκιον ἄντρον / Korykion antron).
+Between Arachova and Agoriani, just some km off the road connecting the two towns stands the Corycian Cave (Κωρύκιον ἄντρον / Korykion antron).
 The cave is named after the nymph Corycia (Κωρύκεια); however, its name etymologically derives from korykos, "knapsack made of animal skin".
-A modern name for the cave in some references is Sarantavli, meaning "forty rooms".
+In some references, a modern name for the cave is Sarantavli, meaning "forty rooms".

 The entrance to Corycian Cave (photo taken from the inside).

 The cave has two main halls and continues further with a narrow tunnel.
 The first chamber has a height of 50 meters and dimensions of about 90 by 60.
 It is full of stalactites with some stalagmites in the periphery.
-One of them, with a fairly large surface area, is called "table", and it is speculated that here the pilgrims who flocked to the cave, throughout the antiquity, placed their offerings.
-This first hall has enough natural light to explore it, but I would not recommend to proceed further without a good source of light.
+One of them, with a reasonably large surface area, is called "table", and it is speculated that here the pilgrims who flocked to the cave throughout antiquity placed their offerings.
+This first hall has enough natural light to explore, but I would not recommend proceeding further without a good light source.

 View from the road going up to Corycian Cave.

-This cave was sacred to the Corycian Nymphs and the Muses, and a place of worship for Pan (the god of the wild, shepherds and flocks, nature of mountain wilds, rustic music and impromptus, and companion of the nymphs).
-Here, according to myth, Apollo seduced the nymph Corycia, and here she gave birth to her son, Lycorus.
-Traditionally the cave has been a place of refuge for the surrounding population during foreign invasions e.g. from the Persians in the 5th century BC, the Turks during the Greek War of Independence, and from the Germans in 1943.
+This cave was sacred to the Corycian Nymphs and the Muses and a place of worship for Pan (the god of the wild, shepherds and flocks, nature of mountain wilds, rustic music and impromptus, and companion of the nymphs).
+According to the myth, Apollo seduced the nymph Corycia, and she gave birth to her son, Lycorus.
+Traditionally, the cave was a refuge for the surrounding population during foreign invasions, e.g., from the Persians in the 5th century BC, the Turks during the Greek War of Independence, and the Germans in 1943.

 The opening (entrance) to Corycian Cave.

 Inside the Corycian Cave.